 There is “more information” here;

 This may be familiar to those of you who read this before the April Brexit dates, its the same situation all over again!
 We still don’t know, we are still having lists of “what if”.

 Anyone who hasn’t had a rabies titre test will need to read on.

-With the potential of a requirement for blood testing 3 months prior to travel and vaccination to have been given a minimum of 30 days prior to that, there will be an element of guessing before an official decision and taking the safest option for your personal plans if you wish to travel in the first few months after Brexit.
+With the potential of a requirement for blood testing 3 months prior to travel and vaccination to have been given a minimum of 30 days prior to that, there will be a big question mark and lots of guessing for the next couple of weeks before an official decision and taking the safest option for your personal plans if you wish to travel in the first few months after “Brexit”.